api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/oev-gateway.md

 OEV gateway is used in the OEV flow to sign the data won in the OEV auction.
 The data is signed by the Airnode so that only the searcher who won the auction can use it to update the data feed.
-You can learn more about OEV in https://api3.org/oev.
+You can learn more about OEV at https://api3.org/oev.

 ## Setup